universalmindpbc/u-n-i-v-e-r-s-a-l-i-n-f-o-r-m-a-t-i-c-s/ w i k i s/machine_learning_(ml)_probability_score_for_oxtr_gene_expression_via_smart_phone_camera.md

 ---

-Rather than need to be constantly updating our algorithm by ongoing, expensive and invasive laboratory DNA tests with people, saliva, swabs and blood, we teach our AI how to self correct 24/7/365.
+Rather than need to be constantly updating our algorithm by ongoing, expensive and invasive laboratory DNA tests with people, saliva, swabs and blood, we teach our AI how to self correct 24/7/365, housed within one NVIDIA GB200 Grace Super GPU, and a Llama 4 Scout BioMedical Super Agent, together as one.

 ---